bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/Colpitts.md

 Depth = 3
 ```

-In this tutorial, we show how to study parametrized quasilinear DAEs like:
+In this tutorial, we show how to study parametrized DAEs like:

 $$A(\mu,x)\dot x = G(\mu,x).$$

-In particular, we detect a Hopf bifurcation and compute the periodic orbit branching from it using a multiple standard method.
+In particular, we detect a Hopf bifurcation and compute the periodic orbit branching from it using a multiple standard shooting method.

 The following DAE model is taken from [^Rabier]: